European Lifestyle: The Unique Quality of Life for Residents of Nitza Promenade, Netanya

 | Appreciation Potential | Very High (Early stages) | High | High |

 Purchasing a property in a neighborhood not yet occupied requires imagination and professional experience.
-In Sharat HaYam, the vision is already taking shape.
+In Shirat HaYam, the vision is already taking shape.
 Giant cranes on the shoreline mark Netanya’s new skyline.

 For the foreign resident, purchasing at this stage allows for a higher level of customization of the properties for sale in Netanya(tenant changes) and the selection of the most desirable floors and directions before the local market “pounces” on existing inventory.
 Furthermore, proximity to the Iris Reserve ensures that no future building will block the view or damage the asset value—a massive advantage in a crowded coastal city.